Super Lawyers

 An insured can mean any of these:

-• Policyholders and any family members You and your family are covered unless someone is excluded for some reason.
+- Policyholders and any family members: You and your family are covered unless someone is excluded for some reason.

-• Any other person occupying your covered auto Maryland law has not fully flushed out the legal meaning of occupied, but it is not an issue in 99% of cases.
+- Any other person occupying your covered auto Maryland law has not thoroughly flushed out the legal meaning of occupied, but it is not an issue in 99% of cases.
 It generally means anyone in or driving an insured vehicle with permission.
 It strikes people as odd that they are a “covered insured” in a vehicle they do not own.
 Maryland law tries to liberally construe who is covered in these kinds of cases because the law bends towards finding coverage.

 All in all, the law is written expansively to cover as many people as possible.